 In these situations, many of us have a tendency to embrace the more negative side of discipline.
 We beat ourselves up; punish ourselves for our failures.
 But in doing this, we start to develop a negative mindset about discipline that can only lead to more failure.

-Here are some ways to shift your mind towards a more positive view of discipline:
+Here are some ways to shift your mindset to help you develop self discipline:

 1. Realize that discipline is the sum of many small parts

 “Discipline” actually derives from the Latin “disciplina,” meaning teaching or learning.
 A disciple, in the classic sense, was someone who followed the teachings and code of conduct of a master as a path to knowledge.
 Naturally, this doesn’t happen overnight.
 It takes many years of small successes – and failures.
-In fact, there really is no finish line for discipline.
+In fact, there really is no finish line when you want to build self discipline.
 It is an illusion to say that a person is disciplined.
 Really we are always in the process of becoming disciplined.

 2. Focus on the small parts